 Isabel recently joined the MLR team as its new Project Officer, taking over from Jim Young who is dedicating his time to finalising his PhD.
 Isabel graduated with a BVSc degree in 2015 after completing a BSc(Vet) in 2013 in which she conducted a research project on ‘Improving smallholder farmer biosecurity education in Lao PDR to enhance large ruminant marketing’.
 She spent considerable time in Laos collect data, along with a final year placement in Indonesia, and leisure travel throughout South-East Asia.
 She is excited to be back on board with these and future ACIAR projects.

-Honorary Associate – James Young BVSc MVPHMgt MANZCVS (Epidemiology)
+Honorary Associate – James Young BVSc MVPHMgt MANZCVS (Epidemiology) PhD

 Jim first got involved in the ACIAR funded ‘Best practice health and husbandry of cattle, Cambodia’ project in 2010 when he took on a research project involving the analysis of a 4-year cattle productivity study as part of his Masters of Veterinary Public Health Management degree.
 The purpose was to undertake a quantitative assessment of both baseline cattle productivity and measure impacts of the project interventions.
 Through this project he first traveled to Cambodia and Laos in 2010 and again in 2011.
 This experience highlighted the role veterinary professionals can play in development in the wider international community.
 Jim particularly enjoyed the opportunity to work with Cambodian smallholder farmers, government staff, extension workers, students and academic experts in Australia.
 His research project led to employment as a contracted Project Officer for the University of Sydney in early 2012 through until early 2017.
-Jim has recently submitted his PhD and continues to work in the team in an Honorary Associate role.
+Jim has recently completed his PhD and continues to work in the team in an Honorary Associate role.

 Project Officer, Laos and Honorary Associate – Sonevilay Nampanya BAnVetBioSc (Hons) PhD